Eric-Miao/Eric-Miao/README.md

 - 👋 Hi, I’m @Eric-Miao
-- 👀 I’m interested in Data Science / ML
+- 👀 Working on Deep Learning/LLM application
-- 🌱 I’m currently a Master student of Development Engineering program at UCB
+- 🌱 Master of Development Engineering at UCB, Bachelor of Computer Science from ShanghaiTech
 - 💞️ I’m looking to collaborate on All kinds of data science projects.
 - 📫 Email: yuxin_miao@berkeley.edu